kosalnith/KosalNith/README.md

-### Hi there 👋, weclome to Nith kosal
+### Hi there 👋, weclome to Nith Kosal

-Here are some things to know about kosal:
+Here are some things to know about Kosal:

 - 🔭 I’m currently working on the agricultural industry in Cambodia.
 - 🌱 I’m currently learning MATLAB, Stata, and R program.